 You can find all my Stamping Center units by clicking:

-I have a print-and-play beginning sounds option.
-Gotta love the bingo daubers.
+This print-and-play game is always a hit with students…gotta love the bingo daubers!
 The best thing about these hands-on activities is once the students understand the structure of the game, you can easily swap out the activities for a different skill.
 I introduce this game to a small group of students.
 Once students are proficient with the rules of the game… boom!
 It goes in a station!

 You can see all of these Sequence games:

-Again… spend some time teaching your students a few game structures.
+Again…spend some time teaching your students a few game structures and they’ll last you all year.
 We start the year off with this ABC game.

 Then we can swap out the theme AND add some complexity.
 This ocean animal version is essentially the same game as the Chick-a-Chick-a Boom-Boom game.
 We have just switch the theme and changed the task to CVC words.
 In my Puzzles and Games Station, I usually have a few varieties of games so students can select the activity that meets their needs… hello differentiation!